 You'll find the do's and the don'ts are familiar.
 The Planetary Health Diet recommends reducing red meat, sugar, and processed foods, and it encourages eating mostly plant-based foods, including fruits, vegetables, and nuts, along with unsaturated fats instead of saturated fats.
-An additional focus with the Planetary Health Diet, however, is sustainability, with the goal of creating a healthier planet and population by limiting waste and through better stewardship of land and ocean food production systems.
-It's more than a diet, actually; it's global in scale and more than a little ambitious.
+An additional focus with the Planetary Health Diet, however, is sustainability, with the goal of creating a healthier planet and population by limiting waste and through better stewardship of our land and ocean food-production systems.
+It's global in scale and more than a little ambitious.
+So, it's more than a diet, obviously.

-The Planetary Health Diet was the brain child of a team of scientists.
-They created a commission and published a report in the medical journal The Lancet, which spells out strategies for how to eat with your own and your families' personal health in mind as well as the health of the planet and the population at large.
+The Planetary Health Diet was the brain child of a team of 37 scientists from 16 countries.
+They created a commission (the EAT-Lancet Commission on Food, Planet, and Health) and published a report in the medical journal The Lancet, which spells out strategies for how to eat with your own and your families' personal health in mind as well as the health of the planet and the population at large.
 And large the population is.
 Global population is set to reach 10 billion by 2050.
 Feeding 10 billion people without destroying the planet is no small task, and there are no simple solutions.
 Food production is a major factor in climate change, environmental destruction, and pollution.

 The PHD represents a global approach to a global crisis.
 So it requires state-level action, too.
 As the report acknowledges, “a range of policy measures and actions [will be] needed to make healthy and sustainable foods more available, accessible, and affordable.”

 At the personal level, we can do our small part by reducing waste and eating a diet that limits waste and leans heavily toward a plant-based diet.
+The Lancet report recommends that people limit red meat consumption to one 3-ounce serving per week (or 6-ounces every two weeks) -- the grain-to-meat ratio for cattle is 8-to-1, compared to 2.5-to-1 for pigs and poultry.
 Here are some recipes to get you started.
 For more on the diet itself, including targets and ranges for various food groups, check out The Nutrition Source, created by Harvard’s T.H.
 Chan School of Public Health.

 "This is a wonderfully bright and healthy recipe that I created one day when I was looking to use up the rest of my red lentils and fell in love with this flavor combination," says S.M.V.
 "Brown lentils could probably also be used, but would require more cooking time and more water for simmering as the tiny red lentils cook much faster than brown.
 You can add your own spices to your taste preference.
 I think crushed pineapple would work well in this recipe for more of a tropical flavor."